SamadK10/Capstone-Project/README.md

    - Prioritize accurate fraud detection over overall accuracy.
    - Choose metrics that best reflect business objectives, such as precision, recall, and F1-score.

-## Conclusion
-By leveraging machine learning, this project aims to improve fraud detection accuracy, reduce false positives, and enhance security in credit card transactions.